Calvin Schiraldi: 1986 World Series

 After saving game one of the World Series, Schiraldi entered game six in the bottom of the eighth after Roger Clemens was lifted for a pinch hitter.
 The Red Sox were ahead, 3–2, but he gave up a game-tying sacrifice fly to Mets catcher Gary Carter.
 Schiraldi allowed the first two batters to reach base in the ninth but retired the next three.
 The Sox gave him a two-run lead when he took the mound in the tenth, three outs away from what would have been their first World Series title since 1918.

 Schiraldi retired the first two batters but allowed three straight singles to Carter, Kevin Mitchell and Ray Knight.
 Knight's hit knocked in Carter to cut the Red Sox lead to 1 run.
 Schiraldi was replaced by Bob Stanley, who threw a wild pitch, which allowed Mitchell to score the tying run.
 Mookie Wilson followed by hitting a ground ball that rolled between the legs of Bill Buckner, scoring Knight and giving the Mets an improbable victory.

-With the score tied, 3–3, in the seventh inning of game seven, Schiraldi gave up a leadoff home run to Knight, the series MVP.
-He gave up two more earned runs in just 1/3 of an inning to take the loss in the series clincher.
+That led to a deciding game seven.
+With the score tied, 3–3, in the seventh inning, Schiraldi gave up a leadoff home run to Knight, who became the series MVP.
+Schiraldi gave up two more earned runs in just 1/3 of an inning to take the loss in the series clincher.
 His ERA for the World Series was 13.50.

-Chicago Cubs
+Chicago Cubs (1988–1989)

 In 1987, Wes Gardner, who also came over from the Mets in the Ojeda trade, emerged as the primary closer for the Red Sox, though Schiraldi did have six saves.
 Following the season, he and Al Nipper were traded to the Chicago Cubs for Lee Smith.
 With the Cubs, Schiraldi was converted back into a starter, and went 9-13 with a 4.38 ERA in 1988.
-The Cubs shifted him back to the bullpen in 1989 before sending him to the San Diego Padres just before the August 30 traded deadline, with Darrin Jackson and a player to be named later for Luis Salazar and Marvell Wynne.
+The Cubs shifted him back to the bullpen in 1989 before sending him to the San Diego Padres just before the August 30 trade deadline, with Darrin Jackson and a player to be named later for Luis Salazar and Marvell Wynne.

-San Diego Padres
+San Diego Padres (1989–1990)

 Schiraldi made four starts with the Padres in 1989, going 3–1 with a 2.53 ERA.
 Though he did make eight starts with the Padres in 1990 (including the game where Roseanne Barr infamously performed "The Star-Spangled Banner" at Jack Murphy Stadium), he found himself in the bullpen for most of the season.
 Schiraldi went 3–8 with one save and a 4.41 ERA in 1990.
+Schiraldi recorded his final MLB save on April 23, 1990; he pitched the final 3 innings of a 13-3 padres victory over the Giants.
 The Padres released him during Spring training the following season.
 He hit two home runs during his stint with the Padres.